Stalin's Missed Chance: Reception in the West

-Due to the remarkable thoroughness and important subject matter, Meltyukhov's book received many reviews in Western academic publications and was cited in several other World War II studies.

-Meltyukhov's study — namely the chapter dealing with the Soviet military's takeover of the Baltic states — has been used by Estonian historian Magnus Ilmjärv in his book Silent Submission (2004) for specifics on Soviet military planning against the three republics and determining the number of Soviet forces allocated.
+Meltyukhov's study, namely the chapter dealing with the Soviet military's takeover of the Baltic states, has been used by Estonian historian Magnus Ilmjärv in his book Silent Submission (2004) for specifics on Soviet military planning against the three republics and determining the number of Soviet forces that were allocated.
 Meltyukhov's book (which has been translated into Estonian as Stalini käestlastud võimalus) has also been reviewed quite positively by Estonian historians.

-Similarly, Russian émigré historian Constantine Pleshakov, who is supportive of the Soviet planned offensive theory, has drawn from Stalin's Missed Chance (as from books by V. Nevezhin and V. Danilov) in his recent study.
+Similarly, the Russian émigré historian Constantine Pleshakov, who is supports the theory of the Soviet planned offensive, has drawn from Stalin's Missed Chance (as from books by V. Nevezhin and V. Danilov) in his recent study.

-Meltyukhov's book was reviewed with others on related topics by professor R.C.
-Raack in the Russian Review.
+Meltyukhov's book was reviewed with others on related topics by Professor R.C.
+Raack in The Russian Review.